La Solitudine dei segni / The Solitude of Signs (2019)

 La solitudine dei segni / The Solitude of Signs

 Reger, the novel’s protagonist, is explaining why he became a critic and what it means for him to approach criticism as an art.
-What’s special about criticism, he says, is that while being an art unto itself, it also offers one the possibility of being an artist in all the arts one engages with as a critic.
+What’s special about criticism, he says, is that while being an art unto itself, it also offers one the possibility of being an artist in all the arts one engages with.
 As a “critical artist,” Reger says, “I am always in one person and simultaneously a painter and a musician and a writer.
 I am not therefore, as the painters are, only a painter, and I am not, as the musicians are, only a musician, and I am not, as the writers are, only a writer.
 Instead I am a painter and a musician and a writer all in one.
 That is what I perceive to be the greatest happiness, to be an artist in all the arts and yet reside in one of them.”

 I like this idea that one can be “always in one person” while simultaneously being many different things, that one can be not just one thing—for example, a painter—or even more than one thing at different times or in different contexts—for example, a painter and a writer—but more than one thing all in one and all at once, in the exercise of an art that is not any one of those arts, but something else entirely.